Geo-Social Group Queries with Minimum Acquaintance Constraint: Social-aware R-trees

 Algorithm~\ref{alg:compcbr} details the procedure of computing $CBR_{v,c}$.
 In Line 1, we first sort the users of $V$ in ascending order of their distances to $v$.
 In Lines 2-5, we find the nearest user $u$ such that $c_v \geq c$ in the subgraph formed by the users in $V$ with equal or shorter distances to $v$.
 In Line 6, we initialize $CBR_{v,c}$ based on $u$ such that $CBR_{v,c}$ does not contain any user outside $\odot_{v,u}$.
-In Lines 7-9, we expand $CBR_{v,c}$ by moving each bounding edge $l$ of $CBR_{v,c}$ outward, if $c_v < c$ in the subgraph formed by the users inside $CBR_{v,c}$ and on $l$.
+An exemplary way is to compute the bounding box of $\odot_{v,u}$ first and move one bounding edge to go through $u$.
+Then, check the users which are located inside the rectangle but outside $\odot_{v,u}$.
+For each of them, move one bounding edge of the rectangle to go through it so that the user is not located inside the new rectangle.
+In this procedure, a greedy scheme is adopted to always select the bounding edge which maximizes the area of the rectangle.
+In Lines 7-10, we expand $CBR_{v,c}$ by moving each bounding edge $l$ of $CBR_{v,c}$ outward, if $c_v < c$ in the subgraph formed by the users inside $CBR_{v,c}$ and on $l$.
 Obviously, the rectangle generated by Algorithm~\ref{alg:compcbr} is a maximal $CBR_{v,c}$, i.e., it is a $CBR_{v,c}$ and cannot be fully covered by any other $CBR_{v,c}$.
-This property guarantees its pruning power for GSGQ processing.
+This property guarantees its pruning power for GSGQ processing, and such maximal $CBR$s will be stored in the social-aware R-trees.
 Fig.~\ref{fig:compcbr} provides an exemplary procedure for computing $CBR_{v_2,2}$ when applying Algorithm~\ref{alg:compcbr} on an LBSN.

 To save the computing and storage cost, we only maintain a limited number of CBRs for user $v$ --- $CBR_{v, 2^0}$, $CBR_{v, 2^1}$, $\cdots$, $CBR_{v, 2^{\lfloor \log_2{c_v}\rfloor}}$ --- where $c_v$ is the core number of $v$ in $G$.
-We choose CBRs with respect to exponential minimum degree constraints because, as shown in Section~\ref{experiment}, the pruning power of CBRs with a large $c$ is significant.
-Therefore, we do not need dense CBRs for large $c$.
+We choose CBRs with respect to exponential minimum degree constraints because for a larger $c$, as shown in Section~\ref{experiment}, much fewer $c$-cores exist and keeping sparse CBRs is sufficient to support effective pruning.